 For featuring superb integration with the DualSense, some quietly excellent lore, and pulse-pounding action in one intoxicating package, Returnal is a game we will be returning to time and time again.

-Developer: Bluepoint Games Publisher: SIE Release Date: November 12th, 2020
+Developer: Bluepoint Games / FromSoftware Publisher: SIE Release Date: November 12th, 2020

 Demon’s Souls on the PlayStation 3 may have started the Soulsborne series and a whole raft of Souls-likes by association, but it’s fair to say that time hasn’t been kind to the misery simulator.
 Heck, you could even argue that it was a little rough around the edges back then.

-No console has a whole swathe of first-party games available from day one, so here’s what you can expect in terms of PS5 exclusives over the next year.
-We will add more here as they’re announced.
+No console has a whole swathe of first-party games available from day one, so here’s what you can expect in terms of first-party big-hitters over the next year.
+We will add more here as they’re announced, even if some of them arey also be coming to PS4.

 Horizon Forbidden West | TBC 2021